IDunion/OpenIDIDComm/deprecatedVersions.md

 - usage of two distinct OpenID-flows resulting in an overhead
 - more synchronisation of states needed

-### DID JWT
+### DID JWT with or without Deferred Credential Endpoint/DID JWT with Deferred Credential Endpoint as fallback (mixed)

-This solution utilizes "JSON Web Tokens" to pass a DID in the credential request and at the same time proving possession of the key material.
+Each of these solutions utilizes "JSON Web Tokens" to pass a DID in the credential request and at the same time proving possession of the key material.

 Required:
 - Solution established additional DIDComm channel